Daron976/Math-magician/README.md

 # Math Magician

-> In this project, I use a react enviroment to create a single-page app that contains a working calculator with a random quote.
+> In this project, I use a react web application to create a single-page app that contains a working calculator with a random quote.

 ## Built With